IQ Haven -

 Test items include pattern recognition, series identification of numbers & letters, progressions & patterns within matrix-based representations, non-verbal & abstract deduction, and basic arithmetic.

-Only your first and second scores are considered to be accurate and discussing your assessment in any way is strictly prohibited.
+Only your first and second scores are considered to be accurate.

-The Spatial X IQ Test is a high-range IQ assessment granting a maximum score of up to 168.
-Under the pressure of a 20-minute time limit, you are assessed using a range of 33 visual-spatial questions arranged from easiest to most difficult.
+The Zeuro IO Test is a high-range IQ assessment granting a score of up to 149.
+Under the pressure of a 30-minute time limit, your numerical and spatial intelligence is called upon to measure your score.

 The Intellecta (IQ) Test is a high-range IQ assessment which determines your score using a spread of numeric, logical language puzzles such as determining antonyms and associative arrangements of words, and lastly a selection of spatial-items designed to test your spatial intelligence or visual reasoning capabilities.